-The city's vision should outline the main features and benefits of becoming an emissions neutral and climate resilient city by 2050, and should include a commitment to take transformational action in key sectors (e.g. energy, buildings, transport and waste).
-The commitment should specifically endorse the Paris Agreement and should aim to deliver:
+The city's vision should outline the main features and benefits of becoming an emissions neutral and climate resilient city by 2050, and should include a commitment to take transformational and inclusive action in key sectors (e.g. energy, buildings, transport and waste).

+The commitment should specifically endorse the Paris Agreement.